 Requested Action: Nomination

 Property Name: Shrine of the Black Madonna of the Pan African Orthodox Christian Church

 Multiple Name: The Civil Rights Movement and the African American Experience in 20th Century Detroit MPS

 State & County: MICHIGAN, Wayne

-Date Recei 12/28/20
+Date Recei 12/28/20 , and a second of the second o

 Reference number: MP100006132

 Nominator: SHPO

-Reason For Review:
+Reason For Reviews

 X Accept Return Reject 2/5/2021 Date

 Abstract/Summary Comments: Associated primarily with Reverend Albert B Cleage, Jr, a national leader in the Black Nationalist movement.
 Cleage was heavily involved (along with Rev. C.L.
 Franklin) with organizing events in Detroit, hosting both ML King and Malcom X and taking part in activities outside of Michigan.
 Cleage diverged with Franklin, however, in his views as a Black Nationalist.
 He led a congregation that shifted from a traditional Congregational format to one centered on Pan African nationalism, renaming his church the Shrine of the Black Madonna of the Pan African Orthodox Church - the Black Madonna coming from a mural he commissioned in the sanctuary.
 The property meets the registration requirements of the MPS, and the POS ends in 1970, when Cleage's activities shifted from the broad civil rights movement to a more narrow Black Nationalist religious focus.

-Recommendation/ Criteria Accept / A & B
+Recommendation/ Accept / A & B

+Criteria

-Reviewer Jim Gal bbert Discipline Historian
+Reviewer Jim Ga bbert Discipline Historian

 Telephone (202)35 54-2275 Date

-DOCUMENTATION: see attached comments : No see attached SLR : No
+DOCUMENTATION : see attached comments : No see attached SLR : No